 Can I walk some sections of the trail or do I have to run?

 Yes, almost everyone walks at some point :) Trail running is more about experiencing and enjoying your surroundings than it is about getting your PR.
 A good strategy many trail runners take is to walk the larger hills and run the rest.
-If you end up walking significant portions of the trail, that’s fine, but remember that many races (including ours) have “Cut Off” times.
+If you end up walking significant portions of the trail, that’s fine, but remember that many races (including our Half Marathon) have “Cut Off” times.
 Cut off times can be either a maximum amount of time you are given to finish the course or certain points in the course you have to make it to within a given amount of time.
+Our Trail Festival does NOT have a cut-off.